BIDS/repro-case-studies/case-studies/omesnard.md

 *(500-800 words)*

-The aim of our numerical study is to reproduce and replicate published results from Krishnan et al. (2014) about the aerodynamics of an anatomically-accurate flying-snake cross-section, using various computational fluid dynamics software.

-In South-East Asia, a certain species of snake, the *Chrysopelea paradisi*, possesses the remarkable skill to glide through the air.
-The so-called flying-snake jumps off tree branches and undulates (sending waves from head to tail) to generate enough upward force (lift) to drift over a dozen meters.
-During the gliding phase, the S-shaped body of the snake consists of two to three straight sections of high aspect-ratio (connected by curved tips) with a peculiar cross-section: the snake opens its ribcage to flatten its ventral side, morphing the circular section into a triangular one.

-Krishnan et al. (2014) numerically confirmed experimental results from Miklasz et al. (2010) about a lift-enhancement of the snake cross-section when placed in a freestream flow with a particular angle-of-attack.
-Krishnan et al. (2014) implemented the immersed-boundary projection method from Taira and Colonius (2007) to solve the Navier-Stokes equations on a GPU.
-Our project focused on reproducing/replicating the lift-enhancement feature of the bluff-body at moderate Reynolds numbers (ranging from 1000 to 2000) using different open-source software, including the one used to published the previous results.
-The overall question we tried to answer being: how difficult is it to reproduce highly unsteady flows around bluff-bodies at moderate Reynolds number?

-A key point of the project was to access data published by Krishnan et al. (2014), including the anatomically accurate cross-section of the snake and aerodynamic results from the previous study.
-Fortunately, the authors conscientiously version-controlled the input parameters on the GitHub repository of the code, while analysis were hosted on figshare.
+Our research lab developed over the years a consistent workflow to do reproducible research.
+Our previous published study (Krishnan et al., 2014) already followed the PI Manifesto (Barba, 2012).
+We used an immersed-boundary projection method to compute the  flow around a flying-snake cross-section (a lifting bluff body) at moderate Reynolds numbers.
+The method requires to solve a modified Poisson system with an iterative algorithm provided by a external linear algebra library.
+The numerical code [cuIBM](https://github.com/barbagroup/cuIBM) is hosted on the version-control platform GitHub, the manuscript was first available on arXiv, and replicability instructions have been uploaded to figshare.
+We did our best to make that study replicable by others.
+Below, we describe the workflow we used attempting to reproduce, with various software, a highly unsteady flow dominated by vorticity.

-We used a total of four computational fluid dynamics software to reproduce their study:
+We used a total of four computational fluid dynamics software to replicate and reproduce the study:
-- [cuIBM](https://github.com/barbagroup/cuIBM), the GPU open-source code used by Krishnan et al. (2014),
+- [cuIBM](https://github.com/barbagroup/cuIBM), the GPU open-source code previously used,
 - [PetIBM](https://github.com/barbagroup/PetIBM), a multi-CPU version of cuIBM,
 - [IBAMR](https://github.com/ibamr/ibamr), an immersed-boundary method code that implements a different mathematical formulation,
-- IcoFOAM, the incompressible laminar solver of [OpenFOAM](http://www.openfoam.org/) with a body-conforming mesh approach.
+- IcoFOAM, the incompressible laminar solver of [OpenFOAM](http://www.openfoam.org/).

-We started with IcoFOAM to look at the possibility to capture the lift-enhancement feature of the snake using a more traditional approach: a body-conforming mesh (the computational mesh snapping on the surface of the snake).
+We started with IcoFOAM to look at the possibility of capturing the lift characteristics of the geometry studied in our previous work (Krishnan et al., 2014) using a more traditional approach: a body-conforming mesh.
 We chose IcoFOAM as it is open-source and documented -- both code- and users-documented -- and has an extended users-community.
 We wanted to use similar inputs than Krishnan et al. (2014), as much as possible, to reproduce their results.
 The mesh quality as well as proper boundary conditions were essential in capturing the flow features.

 We moved on IBAMR, an open-source software hosted on GitHub, mainly developed by [Boyce Griffith](http://www.cims.nyu.edu/~griffith/), to investigate the possibility to derive the same conclusions than Krishnan et al. (2014) with a different immersed-boundary formulation.
 Bhalla et al. (2013) published a detailed validation of the method implemented in the software and various examples can be found on the code repository.

-cuIBM and PetIBM are both being developed in Prof. Barba's research lab and implement the same immersed-boundary projection method (Taira and Colonius, 2007).
+cuIBM and PetIBM are both being developed our research lab and implement the same immersed-boundary method.
+As a matter of reproducibility, we intend to do our best to provide code-documentation (Doxygen), users documentation (GitHub wiki), as well as basic examples/tutorials.
 In cuIBM, we use [CUSP](https://github.com/cusplibrary/cusplibrary), an open-source library for sparse linear algebra on CUDA architecture GPUs.
-We used cuIBM to replicate the findings of Krishnan et al. (2014) on the aerodynamics of the snake cross-section.
+We used cuIBM to confirm the replicability of our previous findings (Krishnan et al., 2014).
+It is important to note that we had to use the same version of the code with the same version of the algebra library to obtain the same numbers.
-PetIBM is the multi-CPUs version of cuIBM: the same method is implemented using the [PETSc](http://www.mcs.anl.gov/petsc/) library.
-This allowed us to investigate how different external algebra libraries could lead to different numerical solution of highly unsteady flows.
-As a matter of reproducibility, we intend to do our best to provide code-documentation (Doxygen), users documentation (GitHub wiki), as well as basic examples/tutorials.

-For each simulation, the objective is to compare the aerodynamic properties of the snake cross-section with what Krishnan et al. (2014) reported: instantaneous lift and drag forces acting on the bluff-body.
+In PetIBM, we implemented the same immersed-boundary method using this time the [PETSc](http://www.mcs.anl.gov/petsc/) library.
+We observed that using a different linear algebra library changed the conclusions about the snake aerodynamics.

 We chose Python to automate pre- and post-processing steps -- the different scripts are version-controlled and code-documented and allow command-line arguments (to avoid as much as possible code-modification from users).
 We also took advantage of the Python interpreter included in the visualization tools [Paraview](http://www.paraview.org/) and [VisIt](https://wci.llnl.gov/simulation/computer-codes/visit/) to automate the post-processing part of OpenFOAM and IBAMR simulations.
 In addition to that, we used Jupyter Notebooks and Markdown files to present project advances during various meetings -- our group-meetings are version-controlled on GitHub.

 Finally, once the results have been gathered and analyzed, the manuscript is written using LateX and version-controlled in its own GitHub repository to facilitate communication between collaborators.
 To advocate open-science, the manuscript will be available on arXiv and for each simulation and each figure reported in the manuscript, we will provide a reproducibility package as a warranty of the veracity of our results.
 This package includes the version of the software (as well as the one of each dependency), the input parameters (for both the simulation and the post-processing), information related to machine architecture, and the necessary scripts to run and post-process the simulation.